Life can be quite a mix ball, putting you through a roller-coaster of emotions and experiences.

 There were so many times when I just wanted to quit or not deliver what I had to.

-My dad even took me to career counseling to be able to perform better at work.
+My dad even took me to career counselling to be able to perform better at work.

 I was glad that I stuck around and put in my best as what I learned both on a professional level and an emotional level (as to how to handle tough people and situation) came in really helpful for my company.